Immune Thrombocytopenia in Children

 - Medicines may be given to prevent your child's immune system from destroying platelets.
 Medicine may also be given to help increase platelet levels and prevent bleeding.
 Medicines may be given as a pill or through an IV.

 - Platelet transfusions may be given if your child's platelet levels are low.
 Platelet transfusions may also be given to help stop heavy bleeding.
-Your child may need platelet transfusions before surgery or procedures to help his blood clot.
+Your child may need platelet transfusions before surgery or procedures to help his or her blood clot.

 - Your child has a seizure.